ishitasr76/comp423-course-notes/docs/tutorials/rust-setup.md

 ```bash
 cargo build
 ```
+This will create the executable file but will not run the file till we execute the next command.
+This is similar to the gcc command because it will produce an executable file.
+We must then run this executable file to get the output for the file.
 3. Run the program
 ```bash
 cargo run
 ```
+This command will compile and run the program with one command to make the process faster.

 ## **You are all done!**
 You are successfully created your first rust program :)